frame-lang/frame_transpiler/docs/source/getting_started/introduction/machine_block.rst

     ##

 This is a perfectly fine way to implement a ``#Lamp``.
-However the system also sends another message which we can use to accomplish the same functionality.
+However the system also sends another message which we can use to accomplish the same functionality in a slightly different way.

 Exit Event
 ^^^^^^^^^^^
 Upon transitioning out of the current state, the system sends an exit message ``|<|`` to it first.
-Importantly, the exit event is sent to the current event before the enter event is sent to the next state.
+Importantly, the exit event is sent to the current state before the enter event is sent to the next state.
 This allows so the current state can clean up before the new state initializes.

 Here is how we can use that to accomplish the same functionality we have above: